 THE MAKE | organic cotton

-In order to be considered organic, cotton must be grown without using any chemical fertilizers or pesticides, and on land that has been treated given time to heal from said toxins for at least 3 years.
+In order to be considered organic, cotton must be grown without the use of chemical fertilizers, pesticides, or GMO seeds; and on land that has been free from said toxins and GMOs for at least 3 years.

-01. It comes from an actual real-life plants (and is non-GMO), meaning the plants genetic makeup has not been modified in a lab using genetic engineering or transgenic technology to be resistant to pests or “stronger and healthier”, “provide a faster crop” to “make a faster profit”.
+01. Unlike conventional cotton, organic cotton comes from unaltered plants made the way nature intended (non-GMO), meaning the plants genetic makeup has not been modified in a lab using genetic engineering or transgenic technology to be resistant to pests or “stronger and healthier”, “provide a faster crop” to “make a faster profit”.

-02. Organic cotton leaves a smaller environmental footprint, it uses 62% less energy than conventional cotton due to the production of fertilizer alone.
+02. Organic cotton leaves a smaller environmental footprint.
+It uses 62% less energy than conventional cotton in production of fertilizer alone.

 03. Conventional cotton uses 16% of the worlds insecticides and 7% of pesticides (that's A LOT).
 Organic cotton uses none.

-Sure, a farmer can grow a lot more cotton with the use of chemicals.
-That is, in the first few growing seasons ONLY — until the soil becomes dirt (aka infertile, stripped nutrients) for future crops, and the ground water becomes contaminated.
-The land then requires GMO seeds to grow in unnatural and infertile conditions, and more water from outside sources.
-There is no limit to land and it's growing capacities when growing organic crop.
+Sure, a farmer can grow a lot more cotton with the use of chemicals/GMOs, but ONLY in the first few growing seasons — until the soil becomes dirt (infertile + stripped of nutrients) for future crops, and the ground water becomes contaminated.
+The land then requires GMO seeds to grow in infertile conditions, and water from outside sources.

-04. Organic cotton uses less water because 80% rain-fed, which reduces pressure on local water sources.
-And, the absence of chemicals means water that runs off or soaks into the earth is clean and safe for the surrounding communities.
+04. Organic cotton is 80% rain-fed, which reduces pressure on local water sources.
+The absence of chemicals means water that runs off or soaks into the earth is clean and safe for the surrounding communities.

-04. The largest cotton producing nation is India, where we run 90% of our productions.
-Only 1% of cotton grown in India is organic, and we couldn’t be more proud to support that 1% whenever possible (and in turn support this percentage to go up).
-By utilizing readily available materials we further support the country and it’s people where we choose to make our clothing.
-By choosing organic, we take it one step further to protect the country and it's people from harmful production methods.
+05. The largest cotton producing nation is India, where we run 90% of our production.
+Only 1% of cotton grown in India is organic, and we couldn’t be more proud to support that 1% (and in turn support this percentage to go up — it’s a supply and demand type of deal).